Updated WWE SummerSlam Card | 411MANIA

 Updated WWE SummerSlam Card

-– WWE has an updated card for next month’s SummerSlam following Monday night’s episode of Raw.
+– WWE has an updated card for next month’s SummerSlam following Tuesday night’s episode of Smackdown.
 The latest card is as follows:

 * WWE Universal Championship Match: Brock Lesnar vs. Roman Reigns